LazerLambda/MetricsComparison/README.md

 - src/Experiment.py:
     - Handling of artificial impairment, evaluation and ploting (not used here)
-- ExperimentMEOrg.py:
-    - Inherited from Experiment.py to choose sentences instead of texts.
 - Tasks/:
     - Task.py: Base class for all other tasks
     - OneDim.py: Base class for all other tasks, where only one dimension of damages is applied